Netflix/falcor/README.md

 ## What is Falcor?

 Every user wants to believe all the data in the cloud is stored on their device.
 Falcor lets web developers code that way.

+Falcor is not a replacement for your MVC framework, your database, or your application server.
+Instead you add Falcor to your existing stack to optimize client/server communication.
+Falcor is ideal for mobile apps, because it combines the caching benefits of REST with the low latency of RPC.

+## One Model Everywhere

 Falcor lets you represent all of your cloud data sources as *One Virtual JSON Model* on the server.
 On the client you code as if the entire JSON model is available locally, retrieving and setting values at keys.
 Falcor retrieves any data you request from the cloud on-demand, handling network communication transparently.

-## One Model Everywhere

-When you work with a JSON object on the client, you retrieve and set values at keys within the object.
+## The Data is the API

+You retrieve data from a Falcor model using the familiar JavaScript path syntax.

 ```JavaScript
 var person = {